gpratte/texastoc-v4-integration-testing/README.md

-# texastoc-v3
+# texastoc-v4

-Refactor version 2 to version 3.
+Refactor version 3 to version 4.

-Version 3 will employ a modular monolith architecture.
+Version 4 will

-Break the code into modules by
+* refactor the cucumber integration tests to JUnit
+* allow multiple season for a year for testing only

-* determining the bounded context of the data.
+* require the season Id for the url paths for game endpoints
-* use Spring Data JDBC for accessing the aggregate
-* use Java packaging to encapsulate a module
-* use ArchUnit to enforce package separation
-* access modules via a single module interface (sideway calls)
-* use Spring Integration for messaging

 # Profiles, Building and Running